 “Yes, we all surf together.”

 “He told me about you, too.
 Do you know Bobby’s other friends?” she asked.

 “Not really.
 I met several surfers at the beach, though.
 But Bobby—he’s easygoing, and we like him.”
 Bobby never asked questions about his men’s background, and that relaxed attitude had sealed the friendship for him and his men.

 She smiled softly.
 “Yeah.
 He’s great.”

-His eyes snapped to her mouth.
-Her face changed like the sun came out.
-She reminded him of a painting he had seen of the Norse goddess, Freya.
-His people loved the old poetry and made art to celebrate it.
+His eyes snapped to her mouth and that smile.
+Her face changed like the sun had come out.
+She reminded him of a painting he had seen of the Norse goddess Freya.
 The glowing smile, it was the same.

-The buzz of her energy was interesting, but she was a little high-strung, an intense energy.
-Normally, he avoided that type.
-He preferred relaxed, sexually adventurous women or, at least, he used to.
+The buzz of her energy was interesting; she was a little high-strung, with an intense energy.
+Normally, he avoided that type and their drain on his energy.
+He preferred relaxed, sexually adventurous women—or, at least, he used to.
 He didn’t know what he liked anymore.
-This funny woman quivered and trembled, and kept her distance while waving a Taser at him, but she lit up like a shiny object when she smiled, and he couldn’t stop staring.
+This funny woman quivered and trembled, and kept her distance while waving a Taser at him, but she lit up when she smiled, and he couldn’t stop staring.